canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

      content: <certificate-data>

-Now, create the instance behind the self-managed node in Oracle Cloud by navigating to :guilabel:`Compute` > :guilabel:`Instance` and click :guilabel:`Create Instance`.
+Now, create the self-managed node in Oracle Cloud by navigating to :guilabel:`Compute` > :guilabel:`Instance` and click :guilabel:`Create Instance`.
 Next, click :guilabel:`Change Image` and select :guilabel:`My Images` then click the Ubuntu image recently registered.

 Setup the cloud-init for the instance by clicking :guilabel:`Show advanced options` then select :guilabel:`Paste cloud-init script`, where you should be able to paste your completed cloud-init script (the one saved in ``user-data.yaml``).